 The identification of potential locations for the establishment of additional populations of Stocky Galaxias and Macquarie Perch is an activity to occur as part of the Habitat Surveys for each of these species under the TFMP.
 The outcomes of these investigations will be reported in the relevant BRMP Annual Report (see Section 7) with any planned measures to be set out in the relevant TFMP Annual Plan.

-If any additional barriers are deemed necessary, this section of the BRMP will be revised.
+If any additional barriers are deemed necessary, this section of the BRMP will be revised and resubmitted to DPIRD for endorsement.